Transferring Money to Ireland

 Transferring money with a bank

-The SWIFT network comprises more than 10,000 banks in 200+ countries, so itโs certainly wide-ranging.
+The SWIFT network currently comprises more than 11,000 banks in 200+ countries, so it’s certainly wide-ranging.

-Unless the sender and recipient banks have a strong relationship with one another, there can be up to three intermediary banks involved โ which is a lot.
+Unless the sender and recipient banks have a strong relationship with one another, there can be up to three intermediary banks involved.
+However, this can often be an expensive choice.

-Thereโs more info on fees further down the page.
+Keep your eyes peeled…there’s more on fees further down the page.

 Transferring money with a P2P currency exchange platform